 - Shaking (from withdrawal)

-The Dangers of Valium
+The Dangers Of Valium

 The Food and Drug Administration approved Valium in 1963.
 It was created to help people deal with the stresses of everyday life.
 Bolstered by an aggressive advertising campaign targeting the middle-aged and middle-class, Valium soon became one of the most widely abused drugs of the 20th century.

 Many people underestimate the addictive potential of Valium because it’s prescribed by a doctor.
 Even fewer people seem to be aware of the dangers of the drug.
 Valium can lead to convulsions and coma in heavy users.
 Studies have also shown that people on Valium have an increased risk of motor vehicle accidents.
-And when a user stops taking the drug, Valium withdrawal can be deadly.
+When a user stops taking the drug, Valium withdrawal can be deadly.

-Valium is especially dangerous when mixed with other central nervous system depressants like alcohol and opioid painkillers.
+Valium is especially dangerous when mixed with other central nervous system depressants like alcohol and Opioid painkillers.
 The sedative qualities of each substance taken together are amplified.
 This can depress breathing or heart rates to the point of failure.

 Combinations of benzodiazepines with opioid pain relievers or alcohol were associated with a 24 to 55 percent increase in the predicted risk of a more serious outcome compared with benzodiazepines alone.